eikehmueller/ma32070/generalinformation/Setup.md

 If you have never used the command line, familiarise yourself with the basics by working through sections 1 to 3 of the [Software Carpentry tutorial on the Unix shell](https://swcarpentry.github.io/shell-novice/).

 ### Accessing a terminal
-On Notable, you can launch a terminal by choosing "File" $\rightarrow$ "New" $\rightarrow$ "Terminal" from the menu bar or by clicking the square "Terminal" button in the "Launcher" tab on the right.
+On Noteable, you can launch a terminal by choosing "File" $\rightarrow$ "New" $\rightarrow$ "Terminal" from the menu bar or by clicking the square "Terminal" button in the "Launcher" tab on the right.

-In the VSCode environment (both on Notable and in a standalone installation on your own computer) you can access the command line through a terminal in one of the tabs at the bottom of the window.
+In the VSCode environment (both on Noteable and in a standalone installation on your own computer) you can access the command line through a terminal in one of the tabs at the bottom of the window.

 ## Directory layout
 It is strongly recommended that you carry out all work related to this course in a dedicated directory (or folder), which will be referred to as `ma32070/` in the following.
 Depending on your setup, this folder will contain additional subdirectories, see below for more details on how to organise your code.

 # Step 1: Setup of the required Python environment

-## Option 1: Notable
+## Option 1: Noteable
-Access Notable through the link on moodle and choose the "Standard Python 3 with VS-Code editor" notebook.
+Access Noteable through the link on moodle and choose the "Standard Python 3 with VS-Code editor" notebook.

 When you log in for the very first time, open a terminal window and create a new conda environment by typing the following commands (press enter at the end of each line):